-New for 2006 is a specific IRS income tax form for cooperatives, the 1120-C. This will be mandatory for all cooperatives starting with the 2007 tax form.
-The primary difference from the 1120 is the addition of Schedule G that specifically requires the allocation of all income and expense items into patronage and non-patronage columns for all cooperatives with over \$250,000 in gross receipts.
-Previously such an allocation was only explicitly required for cooperatives over \$10 million in gross receipts.
-This allocation has always been required for all cooperatives.
+The specific IRS income tax form for cooperatives is the 1120-C. The primary difference from the 1120 is the addition of Schedule G, which specifically requires the allocation of all income and expense items into patronage and non-patronage columns for all cooperatives over \$250,000 of gross receipts.